erthink/libmdbx/README.md

 _libmdbx_ is an extremely fast, compact, powerful, embedded, transactional [key-value database](https://en.wikipedia.org/wiki/Key-value_database), with [permissive license](./LICENSE).
-_MDBX_ has a specific set of properties and capabilities, focused on creating unique lightweight solutions.
+_libmdbx_ has a specific set of properties and capabilities, focused on creating unique lightweight solutions.

 1. Allows **a swarm of multi-threaded processes to